Dorice97/Health-Fitness-Analysis/README.md

 ![fitness bunner](https://github.com/Dorice97/Health-Fitness-Analysis/blob/master/fitness_bunner%20.png)

 ## Problem Statement
- Most adults aspire to loose weight and one question almost everyone asks themselves is; "What can i do to burn more calories?"
+ Most adults aspire to lose weight and one question almost everyone asks themselves is; "What can i do to burn more calories?"
 For some, starting off the fitness journey becomes a challenge due to fear arising from demographic , health status and lifestyle differences.
  This study is focused on exploring how demographic, health condition and other physical activity patterns contribute to number of calories burned.
  The goal is to uncover meaningful patterns that can inform personalized fitness recommandations and improve health outcomes.